 It only becomes a bad decision to take out a short-term loan for instances such as:

-- Using short-term loans for long-term expenses such as expensive machines
+- Using short-term business loans for long-term expenses such as expensive machines

 For those who are extra careful and want to make the best out of their loans, here are quick tips: